ekamperi/ekamperi.github.io/_posts/2022-09-17-applications-of-autoencoders.md

 ## Applications of autoencoders
 ### Dimensionality reduction
 [We have already used autoencoders as a dimensionality reduction technique before](https://ekamperi.github.io/machine%20learning/2021/01/21/encoder-decoder-model.html), and judging from Google Analytics, this post has been quite a success!
-So, the idea here is to compress the input, by learning some efficient low-dimensional representation of the data.
-If we do that, we can replace the original input $$x$$ with the new $$x_\text{latent}$$, just like we can replace $$x$$ with the first couple of its principal components, when doing PCA.
+So, the idea here is to compress the input by learning some efficient low-dimensional data representation.
+If we do that, we can replace the original input $$x$$ with the new $$x_\text{latent}$$, just like we can replace $$x$$ with the first couple of its principal components when doing PCA.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/autoencoder/autoencoder_schematic.png" alt="Schematic representation of an autoencoder">